ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 #### Potential Errors

-If the currently connected ledger address isn't included in your TX signing group, the operation fails with:
+If the currently connected Ledger address isn't included in your TX signing group, the operation fails with:

 ```text